 Venture debt is basically quite similar to a bank loan.
 A company receives a defined amount of money and pays it back to the investor after a certain period of time at a previously agreed fixed interest rate.
 When venture debt is raised, no ordinary shares or company shares usually have to be issued in exchange for capital.
 This means that founders are more independent in their decisions.
 For venture debt, the interest rates are much higher than for a bank loan because the companies are not yet profitable and therefore the risk of default is much higher.

 Damian Polok, Senior Vice President of Silicon Valley Bank highlighted during the panel, that companies at the very beginning generally do not qualify for venture debt.
 Venture debt is a loan designed for fast-growing investor-backed startups.
-It most often is secured at the same time or soon after an equity round and is typically used to extend runway to the next round.
+It most is often secured at the same time or soon after an equity round and is typically used to extend runway to the next round.

 Going hand in hand